evolvable-by-design/todomvc/README.md

-# TODOMVC
+# TODOMVC Frontends

-Here, on the frontend, I propose to highlight the differences between using [React](https://github.com/facebook/react) with the imperative and functional paradigms.
+Here I propose to highlight the differences between using [React](https://github.com/facebook/react) with the imperative and functional paradigms.
 As [React](https://github.com/facebook/react) is a vue library, this difference is visible only in the vue layer.

 Within the imperative paradigm, classes are used.
 On the ohter hand, within the functional paradigm, the React hooks are used.

-In addition, I propose a REST API to enable the design of new versions of TODOMVC that use a backend.
-In my opinion, it could be a nice addition to TODOMVC in order to help developers learn how to use a REST API within a MVC frontend.
-I consider this as an interesting point as the design of frontends using a REST API became an industry standard.

-I also added a [GraphQL](https://graphql.org/) implementation for those who would like to discover how to design frontends on top of GraphQL APIs.

-## Project Structure

-The two backends are shipped into a single Java Application, and the two versions of the frontend into a single application too.
-To know more about this, read the README of each one: [frontend](/frontend) and [backend](/backend).

-If you're not familiar with this, the frontend and backend terms refers to the architecture used.
-These terms have been explained [here](https://www.geeksforgeeks.org/frontend-vs-backend/).
+So, in the [src](/src) directory you can find three folders:

+- [functional](/src/react-functional) that contains the implementation of the view with React hooks and functional components
+- [imperative](/src/react-imperative) that uses the implementation of the view with React classes
+- [commons](/src/commons) that contains all the code that is common to both version, which includes controllers and models

 ## Prerequisites